 Once the assessment and selection have been completed and years of continuous service considered, where applicable, you are ready to make your appointment decision.

 Before you make your final decision and notify applicants, reflect back on your staffing action.
 Make sure that you are satisfied that the hiring process was based on the principle of merit, that applicants were considered fairly and consistently and that you selected qualified and competent individuals.

-When you have made your decision to proceed, notify the applicants, offer the job to the successful applicant and advise unsuccessful applicants of the result.
+When you have made your decision to proceed, offer the job to the successful applicant and advise unsuccessful applicants of the result.

 If you are creating an offer letter on your own, use the appropriate template.
 Ensure you submit the offer letter with the employee’s SIN and date of birth to AskMyHR.
-If you need assistance, contact the BC Public Service Agency.
+If you need assistance creating your own offer, contact AskMyHR.

 If you have hired through the RMS, we will send regret letters to the unsuccessful applicants.